VishveshSharma2005/onlinestore/README.md

 # onlinestore
 Its online electronics store.
-For educational purpose.
+Its practice project based on html css.
-Just go through html and css files
+Just go through html and css files.
-Source code is there
+Source code is there!
+You can see the output this code on link in about section.